cguardia/ZODB-Documentation/book/transactions.rst

 -----------------------

-Instead of calling commit or abort explicitly to define transaction boundaries, its possible to use the context manager protocol and define the boundaries using the with statement.
+Instead of calling commit or abort explicitly to define transaction boundaries, it's possible to use the context manager protocol and define the boundaries using the with statement.
 For example, in our SQLAlchemy examples above, we could have used this code after setting up our session: